Coastal Management

 Update

-Since the filing in 2019, we have pursued a resolution that involves DHEC’s implementation of internal guidance that would prevent structures like this in the future.
+After the filing in 2019, we pursued a resolution that would DHEC’s implementation of internal guidance that would prevent structures like this in the future.
 We put the case on hold to allow negotiations, but lacking any meaningful outcome, in November 2021, we filed a motion to restore the case to the active docket.

 Read the full story